sicara/sicarator/generators/app/templates/common/README.md

 <% if (includeApi) { %>
 ## API
-The **<%= projectName %>** project comes with a FastAPI, its code can be found at `src/api`!
+The **<%= projectName %>** project includes an API built with [FastAPI](https://fastapi.tiangolo.com/).
+Its code can be found at `src/api`!

-To start the API, run the `start-api` Make command:
+To start the API, run the `start-api` Makefile command:
 ```bash
 make start-api
 ```
 You can test the `hello_world` route by [importing the Postman collection](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-postman-data) at `postman`.

-For more details on the API routes, check the automatically generated [swagger](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-postman-data) at the `/docs` url!
+For more details on the API routes, check the automatically generated [swagger](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-postman-data) at the `/docs` url.

 <% } %>